Social Distance & Violence- Our Unpaid cognisable offences

 I. Social Distance and Our lives

-Social Distance and Gender Identification.
+Social Distance and Gender Identities and Identification.

 When female foeticide is ignored and sex ratio discrepancies become rampant across a state and brides are brought in from another state, moulded to meet specific requirement.
 Of course, any failures are discarded.
 I wonder what happens when sex ratio discrepancies become a matter of fact across states, will the brides be imported from nearby countries and then tailor made to fit.